-On this day, November 16, 217 years ago, Governor James Garrard of Kentucky signed into law the first of two landmark pieces of legislation known to history as the Kentucky Resolutions.
+On this day, November 16, 1798, Governor James Garrard of Kentucky signed the first of two landmark pieces of legislation known to history as the Kentucky Resolutions.

 The resolution was passed by the Kentucky state House on November 10, 1798 and by the Senate on November 13.
 The bill was then signed into law by Governor Garrard three days later.

 As is widely known, the Kentucky Resolution of 1798 was authored by Thomas Jefferson, while a companion measure introduced in the Virginia state assembly was written by his frequent collaborator, James Madison.